LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/callbacks-index.md

 ###  LPMessagingSDKOffHoursStateChanged(isOffHours: Bool, brandID: String)

-Delegate which is called when an off hours state changes.
+Called when an off hours state changes.

 ###  LPMessagingSDKConversationViewControllerDidDismiss()
-Delegate which is called when the conversation viewcontroller is dismissed (both for window mode and viewController mode).
+Called when the conversation ViewController is dismissed (both for window mode and viewController mode).

+###  LPMessagingSDKCertPinningFailed(_ error: NSError)
+Called when the Cert pinning mechanism failed.
+The server trust was successfully evaluated but did not contain any of the configured public keys pins. or The server trust's evaluation failed: the server's certificate chain is not trusted.

+### LPMessagingSDKPushRegistrationDidFinish()
+Called the SDK registration for  LP Pusher service has been succeeded.
+Pusher is the service that responsible for Remote Push Notifications routing and delivering from and to APNS.

+###  LPMessagingSDKPushRegistrationDidFail(_ error: NSError)
+Called when the SDK registration for LP Pusher service has been failed with error.
+Pusher is the service that responsible for Remote Push Notifications routing and delivering from and to APNS.

+###  LPMessagingSDKUnauthenticatedUserExpired()
+Called when an Unauthenticated user expired and can no longer be in used.
+When this callback is invoked, the previous open conversation will be closed locally.

 ### LPMessagingSDKNotificationDelegate